MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 1. Sign in to Dynamics 365 and select **Change area** > **Sales**.

-2. On the site map, select Activities.
+2. On the site map, select **Activities**.

 3. Select a phone call activity for which you want to view the call summary.

-4. Select the Call Insights tab.
+4. Select the **Call Insights** tab.
 The call summary of the selected phone activity is displayed.

     >[!NOTE]
     >Select the **Related opportunity** tab to see the list of opportunities that are associated with the call.
 To add related opportunities to the call, select the lookup icon and add the opportunity.